 All motorcyclists in Arizona are required by law to carry liability insurance.
 The minimum requirements are:

 - Bodily injury – $15,000 per person injured and $30,000 per accident

 It is highly recommended that all motorcyclists purchase UM/UIM insurance to protect themselves, in the event they are injured by an uninsured or underinsured driver.
 According to the Insurance Information Institute, approximately 20% of all drivers in Arizona do not carry insurance coverage.
 This could be devastating for an injured motorcyclist who may be facing a lifetime of disability, pain and suffering after an accident.

 Injured motorcycle accident victims need an experienced and skilled motorcycle accident attorney on their side from the moment they are injured.
 Motorcyclists often sustain serious and life-threatening injuries, even in accidents that occur at low speeds.
 Insurance companies understand how complex these injuries can be, so they often offer motorcyclists a quick and low settlement in the hopes that they will reduce their own liabilities.
 Do not sign anything without first speaking to an attorney.
 Without an attorney, you may not receive the money you are entitled to.

 Contact Our Phoenix Motorcycle Accident Lawyers Today

 If you or someone you love has been a victim of a motorcycle accident in Phoenix, it is important to know how catastrophic these accidents truly are.
-At Miller, Weber, Kory, LLP, our Phoenix motorcycle accident lawyers know that injured motorcyclists face an uphill battle when they try to collect compensation from the insurance company.
+At Miller Kory Rowe, LLP, our Phoenix motorcycle accident lawyers know that injured motorcyclists face an uphill battle when they try to collect compensation from the insurance company.
 When this occurs, you need an experienced and skilled motorcycle accident lawyer in your corner helping you fight.
 Contact us today at (602) 737-0249 for a free initial consultation and review of your case.